tesseract-ocr/tessdoc/FAQ.md

 ## How do I produce searchable PDF output?

 Searchable PDF output is a standard feature as of Tesseract version 3.03.
+Use the `pdf` config file like this:

 ```
 tesseract phototest.tif phototest pdf